-3.1 The planning application proposes the development of 15 three-bed dwelling houses and 6 two-bed apartments, including two 'affordable' dwelling houses and two 'affordable' apartments.
+3.1 The planning application proposes the development of 16 three-bed dwelling houses, including three 'affordable' dwelling houses.
 The dwellings would be served by a single, shared surface access road from Long Lane via a new priority T-junction with new footway provision along the site frontage.
 The road will form a spinal route through the site providing access to private drives.

-- 3.2 Four dwelling house types are proposed and are either arranged into semidetached or terrace format with gable pitched roofs.
-All of the dwelling houses are two storeys in height and have been designed to accord with Table 1 of the Technical housing standards - nationally described space standard, thus each would be three-bed for five persons and measure 93m.
+- 3.2 Five dwelling house types are proposed and apart from plot 16 which is a detached gable end house type, the other house types have been either arranged into semi-detached or terrace format with gable pitched roofs.
+All of the dwelling houses are two storeys in height and have been designed to accord with Table 1 of the Technical housing standards nationally described space standard, thus each would be three-bed for five persons and measure 93m2.
 The supporting information states how the dwelling houses would be constructed from artificial stone and render with artificial stone and slate roof tiles.
 The dwelling houses are characterised by porches, eave details and window surrounds.
 In addition, some of the dwellings would also have bay features.
 All of the dwelling houses would each have two car parking spaces as well as garden spaces with allocated areas for bin stores.
-Cycle storage will be provided within garages or standalone, secure storage within the curtilage of each plot. - 3.3 It is proposed that a single apartment building would occupy the centre of the application site.
-The building would be 2 1⁄2 storeys in height with dormer features integrated into the eaves of the building.
-The building would be characterised by a central gable glazed feature providing access to the dwelling units.
-Window surround features would also characterise the building.
-All of the apartments been designed to accord with Table 1 of the Technical housing standards nationally described space standard, thus each would be two-bed for four persons and measure 70.5m.
-There is a designated bin store and two off street car parking areas, which would mean each apartment had 1.5 parking spaces. - 3.4 A detailed landscaping scheme is submitted providing details of hard and soft landscaping and planting across the site.
-This includes retention of the existing planting along the boundaries, additional tree planting and hedgerows along the boundaries and stone walls as well as fences to provide privacy and define property boundaries.
+Cycle storage is provided within garages or standalone, secure storage within the curtilage of each plot. - 3.3 A detailed landscaping scheme is submitted providing details of hard and soft landscaping and planting across the site.
+This includes retention of the existing planting along the boundaries, additional tree planting and hedgerows along the boundaries and stone walls as well as fences to provide privacy and define property boundaries. - 3.4 Two areas of public open space for informal recreation and/or amenity are to be provided adjacent to plot 16.
+The area adjacent to Chickenley Beck is to be left as an informal open natural space with a woodland area.